 - The Sheriff’s Community Service providers set their own restrictions.
 Participants may not qualify for community service depending on their charge.

-- Participants must pay $25 a month.
+- Participants must pay $25 monthly fee.

 - Participants must pay the Worker’s Compensation fee of $0.60 per hour as required by state code.

 Participants get one month to complete 20 hours, and must pay for each month up front.
 If they complete their community service hours early, the can receive a refund of $25 for every month they paid for they no longer need.